Early Life and Education of Pete Buttigieg: A Complete Timeline

 On April 14, 2019, Pete Buttigieg launched his campaign for the 2020 presidential election, becoming the first openly gay man to launch a Democratic presidential campaign.

-March 1, 2020: Withdrawal from Presidential Race
+March 1, 2020: Dropping out of Presidential Race

-August 17, 2021: Announcement of Becoming Parents
+August 17, 2021: Announcement of becoming a parent

-September 4, 2021: Adoption of Twins
+September 4, 2021: Adoption of twins

 On September 4, 2021, Buttigieg elaborated that he and his husband had adopted two newborn fraternal twins.

-October 2021: Return from parental leave
+October 2021: Return from Parental Leave

-July 2022: Permanent Residence in Michigan
+July 2022: Established permanent residence in Michigan

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.